xma711/notebook/machine_learning/svm/README.md

 There are 2 approaches.
 First one is that we don't mind not separating them cleanly. we just want to find the best line that allow us the chop them to 2 classes even if there could be some points that lie on the wrong side.
-This is the soft svm i think.
+This is the soft svm.
 (hard svm is that we need to cleanly classify each point on the training set to its label correctly based on the labels.)

 Another approach may be better. it is to map each point to a higher dimensional space.